Anyone who has shopped around for a vacuum will know how difficult it can be to find ‘the one’.

 But don't write off yet the upright yet.
 Our lightweight HyLite 2 upright vacuum features a collapsible handle, that when removed, allows this nifty vacuum to be packed away in a drawer or hung in a bag on the pack of the door

 Stick and upright vacuums might differ in functionality, but they can be equally efficient and reliable - and the cost reflects this.

-A cordless stick vacuum is perfect for cleaning small spaces and hardwood floors, but if you need to tackle waves of stray pet hair, then your money may be better spent on a top-of-the-range upright vacuum.
+A cordless stick vacuum is perfect for cleaning small spaces and hardwood floors, but both are great at tackling unwanted pet hair.

-In either case, for a reliable, versatile, and long-lasting vacuum, we always recommend researching top-end cleaning products from reputable brands.
+In either case, for a reliable, versatile, and long-lasting vacuum, we always recommend researching a new cordless vacuum from reputable brands.